This year marks the fifth annual CMA Salary Survey. The IMA conducts a survey across its global membership and compiles all the results.

-CMA Salaries and Compensation
+CMA Salary and Compensation

 Gender Gap Variations

 The Influence of the CMA Designation: CMA vs Non-CMA Compensation

 Here’s the good stuff (and what you probably want to know if you haven’t already signed up to take the CMA exam) — will earning your CMA designation actually affect your salary?